cvdebeer/ms3_cc/README.md

 - Chrome- worked with full funtionality and all features working as expected.
 - Edge -  worked with full funtionality and all features working as expected.
 Edge did pick up errors with missing tags or whitespace etc, which was not picked up by Chrome
 - Mozilla Firefox - Visually everything looked right, but when trying to submit information to Mongo, there was a network error and although it submitted all the form information,the arrays for ingredients and methods were not uploaded.
-This crashed the recipe when you wanted to edit or view it later. .
-When I inspected the
+Sometimes it worked, sometimes it didn't.
+I recieved a 302 error, which I am aware is due to API issues, but all my attempts to fix this were unsuccessful, owing to my lack of knowledge in this area.
 - Internet Explorer - none of the functionality or features were working.
 - Opera - worked with full funtionality and all features working as expected.
 - Safari- I tested this on the Iphone and Ipad, but unfortunately both had the same issues as Firefox, not loading up ingredients and methods.
 As I don't know a Mac, I was unable to do debugging on these devices so they are not functional.